A New Tradition

 Cremation allows families many choices for memorializing a loved one.
 Some families choose to keep the cremated remains with them at home; some choose to scatter the remains over land or water.
 Sunset Hills offers the following memorialization options, among others, for cremated remains:

 Memorialization Options for Cremation

-Outdoor Niches – Cremated remains may be safely held in one of our many above-ground columbarium niches.
+Niches – Cremated remains may be safely held in one of our many above-ground columbarium niches or our glass fronted niches indoors in our mausoleum.
 For more information, please visit our Cemetery Services Page.

-Traditional Burial – In-ground burial on a family plot – Urns may be buried on a full sized traditional gravesite or in special cremation burial spaces.
+Traditional Burial – In-ground burial on a family plot – Urns may be buried on a full sized traditional grave site or in more compact cremation burial location.
 These spaces are typically smaller and are a more efficient utilization of space.
 For more information please visit our Cemetery Services Page.

-Sunset Hills Cemetery does have a dedicated Scattering Garden and Memorial Wall.
+Sunset Hills Cemetery has a dedicated Scattering Garden and Memorial Wall.
 This area is well maintained and easily accessible.

 We also have custom, unique urns that are suitable for displaying inside your home.
 Memorial keepsakes and jewelry are also available.
 These options hold a portion of cremated remains to keep with you always.
 For an overview of these items, please visit our merchandise pages, or contact us directly and we will assist you with your needs.